What is a brand purpose? To answer this and other questions, we have prepared this article with 10 best brand purpose examples.

 Again, Consistency is Key

 Just as with your brand identity, consistency is critical to a strong corporate identity, and providing your team with the right tools is a great start.
 To keep your corporate identity consistent, create a style guide that includes all of the components of the corporate identity.
 And be specific: Include exact color palettes, fonts, and sizes, as well as logos and specifications for print and digital media.
 Think about all of the ways you might need to use these components (mobile and desktop versions, print and digital, all caps vs. caps and lowercase etc.) and provide the necessary variations.
 If your team has the tools, they’ll use them.
 And of course, we’re happy to talk with you about your corporate identity design needs, whether you need a complete corporate identity, just certain components, or some help with consistency and getting things back on track.
-Contact us and let’s chat.
+Contact us and let’s chat about our corporate branding services.

 Corporate Identity vs. Brand Identity?